oneops/oneops.github.io/user/operation/monitors.md

 ## Attributes

-The following attributes can be configured for existing and new monitors:
+The following _Global_ and _Collection_ related attributes can be configured for existing and new monitors:

-_Name_: simple name for the monitor as visible in the list<br>
+_Name_: simple name for the monitor as visible in the list.<br>
-_Description_: <br>
-_Command_: <br>

-_Command Line Options Map_:<br>
-_Command Line_:<br>

-Metrics

-Name
-Unit
-Description
-DS Type
-Display
-Display Group
+_Description_: descriptive text about the behavior of the the monitor.<br>
+_Command_:  Nagios command that defines the metric gathering.<br>
+_Command Line Options Map_: map of key value pairs that are passed to the command line invocation.<br>
+_Command Line_: specific command line invocation for the metrics gathering.<br>

+Each monitor can include one or more _Metrics_ defined by:

+_Name_: simple name for the metric.<br>
+_Unit_: the unit used for data points, used in charts and notifications.<br>
+_Description_: descriptive text about the metric.<br>
+_DS Type_: the data source type. _GAUGE_ signals that this metric gather as a measurement each time. _DERIVE_ on the other hand signals a rate of change from a prior measurement is tracked.<br>
+_Display_: flag to signal if the metric should be displayed.<br>
+_Display Group_: string to allow grouping of metrics.<br>
-_Sample Interval (in sec)_:
+_Sample Interval (in sec)_: Number of seconds between each metric measurement event.<br>

+In addition, aspects for alerting can be configured as documented in [the following section](#altering).

 <a name="altering"/>

 # Alerting with Thresholds and Heartbeats

-Alerting

-_Heartbeat_:
-_Heartbeat Duration_:
+Configured in the _Alerting_ section the _Heartbeat_ flag and _Heartbeat Duration_ allow a metric to be used as a critical metric signaling the health of the component.

+If

 _Thresholds_

-The flag signifies collection of the metrics data for the given monitor.
 For any reason, if the data collection is stopped and this heartbeat flag is turned on then after the **heartbeat duration** time has passed, an unhealthy event is generated.
 This unhealthy event implies missing heartbeat for the given monitor.
 Heartbeat flag should ideally be turned ON only for one component monitor per platform.

 * OS components: SSH Port monitor has the Heartbeat flag turned ON by default.